 Develop Good Sleep Hygiene

 Quality sleep will aid in developing concentration and better memory.
 Try to go to bed at the same time every day and avoid studying late into the night.
 Make sure to avoid late-night hours, as your body will rest better if you fall asleep earlier.
 Once you align your bedtime and start waking up at the same time every day, you will feel rested, energized, and ready for new tasks.
-If stress before exams keeps you awake late into the night, consider using natural sleep supplements containing L-tryptophan, melatonin, and B vitamins.
-Choose supplements that are taken right before bedtime and contain 1 milligram of melatonin, a sleep hormone that is naturally produced in the body.

 Additionally, B vitamins contribute to normal psychological function and help reduce fatigue and exhaustion.